 \subsection{KLR algebras}

-We wish to define a similar completion of the KLR algebra $R_h$ for the graph $U$.
+We wish to define a similar completion of the KLR algebra $\gls{R}(h)$ for the graph $\gls{U}$.
 We use the conventions of Brundan and Kleshchev, but we record the relations we need here for the sake of completeness and to match our slightly more general context.
-The algebra $R_h$ is generated over $\K[h]$ by elements $\{e(\Bu)\}_{\Bu\in U^n}\cup \{y_1,\dots, y_n\}\cup \{\psi_1,\dots, \psi_{n-1}\}$ subject to the relations:
+The rank\footnote{Note here that the ``rank'' $n$ has no relationship to the size of the set $\gls{U}$ (typically called the rank of the corresponding Kac-Moody algebra); for any fixed $\gls{U}$, we get a different algebra for each positive integer $n$.} $n$ KLR algebra $\gls{R}(h)$ attached to the Dynkin diagram $\gls{U}$ is generated over $\K[h]$ by elements $\{e(\Bu)\}_{\Bu\in \gls{U}^n}\cup \{y_1,\dots, y_n\}\cup \{\psi_1,\dots, \psi_{n-1}\}$ subject to the relations:

 \newseq Just as in the Hecke case, there is a graphical presentation for the KLR algebra.
-Since this is covered in \cite{KLI} and numerous other sources, we'll just record the relations here for convenience:
+Since this is covered in \cite{KLI} and numerous other sources, we'll just record an example of an appropriate KLR diagram here for comparison purposes: and write out the local relations here for convenience: